unifiedjs/unified-language-server/readme.md

     — when document formatting is requested by the client, the language server processes it using a unified pipeline.
     The stringified result is returned.
-*   `workspace/didChangeWatchedFiles`
+*   `workspace/didChangeWatchedFiles` and `workspace/didChangeWorkspaceFolders`
-    — When the client signals a watched file has changed, the language server processes all open files using a unified pipeline.
+    — when the client signals a watched file or workspace has changed, the language server processes all open files using a unified pipeline.
     Any messages collected are published to the client using `textDocument/publishDiagnostics`.